Topological Spatial Graph Coarsening: Persistence Diagrams for Spatial Graphs

 Data as point clouds have no intrinsic interesting topology (only isolated contractible connected components).
 However, there often exist underlying continuous structures with richer topology, \eg, points sampled on some manifolds.

-To capture the topological invariants of the underlying shape, we construct continuous spaces on top of the point clouds called \emph{simplicial complexes}.
-A simplicial complex is a space made by gluing together simple structures of different dimensions: points, segments, triangles, tetrahedrons etc. The simple building blocs are called \emph{simplices}.
+To capture the topological invariants of the underlying shape, we construct continuous spaces on top of the point clouds called simplicial complexes.
+A simplicial complex is a space made by gluing together simple structures of different dimensions: points, segments, triangles, tetrahedrons etc. The simple building blocs are called simplices.
 They are represented in an abstract way as a set of their vertices, \eg, an segment between point $u$ and point $v$ is encoded as $\{u,v\}$, a triangle between $u$, $v$ and $w$ is given by $\{u,v,w\}$.
-Simplicial complexes are a generalization of classical graphs, which are one-dimensional objects (composed of points and edges only), where one can include higher-dimensional objects like triangles (dimension 2), tetrahedron (dimension 3) and equivalents in higher dimensions.
+Simplicial complexes are a generalization of classic graphs, which are one-dimensional objects (composed of points and edges only), where one can include higher-dimensional objects like triangles (dimension 2), tetrahedron (dimension 3) and equivalents in higher dimensions.
 Formally, they are a set of simplices, \ie, a set of sets of vertices.
-Given a point clouds $\Xcal = \{x_1, \dots x_n\}$ in $\R^p$ equipped with the Euclidean distance $d$, a classical simplicial complex built on top of $\Xcal$ is the so-called Vietoris-Rips (VR) complex at scale $r > 0$ denoted by $VR_r(\Xcal, d)$ \citep{zomorodian2010fast}.
+Given a point clouds $\Xcal = \{x_1, \dots x_n\}$ in $\R^p$ equipped with the Euclidean distance $d$, a classic simplicial complex built on top of $\Xcal$ is the so-called Vietoris-Rips (VR) complex at scale $r > 0$ denoted by $VR_r(\Xcal, d)$ \citep{zomorodian2010fast}.
 To determine which simplices are included in $VR_r(\Xcal)$ consider all balls of radius $r$ centered on the points of $\Xcal$.
 If two balls intersect, the corresponding edge between the two centers is an element of $VR_r(\Xcal, d)$.
 More generally, for higher dimension, any $k$-dimensional simplex (subset of $k+1$ points of $\Xcal$) is included if all pairs of balls centered in points of the simplex intersect.
-Formally, the $k$-simplex $\{ x_{i_1}, \dots, x_{i_k} \}$ is in $ VR_r(\Xcal, d)$, if $ \forall \quad 1 \leq j < j' \leq k$, $d(x_{i_j}, x_{i_{j'}}) \leq r$.
+Formally, the $k$-simplex $\{ x_{i_1}, \dots, x_{i_k} \}$ is in $ VR_r(\Xcal, d)$, if for all $j$ and $j'$ such that $1 \leq j < j' \leq k$, it satisfies $d(x_{i_j}, x_{i_{j'}}) \leq r$.\\